jwbwvf/congregreat-server/README.md

 ```

 ## Environment Variables

-JWT_PASSPHRASE Passphrase used to Sign and Verify jsonwebtokens.
+* JWT_PASSPHRASE - Passphrase used to Sign and Verify jsonwebtokens.
-JWT_PRIVATE Path to the private pem file used to Sign and Verify jsonwebtokens.
+* JWT_PRIVATE - Path to the private pem file used to Sign and Verify jsonwebtokens.
-JWT_PUBLIC Path to the public pem file used to Sign and Verify jsonwebtokens.
+* JWT_PUBLIC - Path to the public pem file used to Sign and Verify jsonwebtokens.

+## Populate local db

+`npm run seed` - runs the up commands in `/seeders/*`

+`npm run seed-undo` - runs the delete commands in the `/seeders/*`